-Dates are the sweet, fleshy fruits of the date palm tree.
-They’re typically sold as dried fruit and enjoyed on their own or in smoothies, desserts, and other dishes.
+Dates are the sweet, fleshy fruit of the date palm tree.
+They’re typically sold as a fresh or dried fruit and enjoyed on their own or in smoothies, desserts, and other dishes.

-This article explores whether people with diabetes can safely eat dates.
+This article explores whether people living with diabetes can safely eat dates.

 Dates pack a lot of sweetness in a relatively small bite.
 They’re a natural source of fructose, the type of sugar found in fruit.

-Each dried, pitted date (about 24 grams) contains 67 calories and roughly 18 grams of carbs (
+Each medjool date (about 24 grams) contains 67 calories and roughly 18 grams of carbs (

-Blood sugar levels can be challenging to manage among people with diabetes, and those with the condition are typically advised to be conscious of their carb intake.
+People living with diabetes may find it challenging to manage their blood sugar levels.
+Healthcare professionals typical advise those with the condition to be conscious of their carb intake.

 Given their high carb content, dates may raise concerns.

-This is significant, as dietary fiber helps your body absorb carbs at a slower pace, which is especially important for people with diabetes.
-The slower carbs are digested, the less likely your blood sugar is to spike after eating (
+This is significant, as dietary fiber helps your body absorb carbs at a slower pace, which is especially important for people living with diabetes.
+The slower carbs are digested, the less likely your blood sugar will spike after eating (

 Dates boast an impressive nutrient profile but are quite sweet.
 Yet, they’re packed with fiber, which helps your body absorb its sugars more slowly.
-When eaten in moderation, they’re a safe and healthy choice for people with diabetes.
+When eaten in moderation, they’re a safe and nutritious choice for people living with diabetes.

-In other words, a food with a low GI causes less significant fluctuations in blood sugar and insulin levels.
+A food with a low GI may cause less significant fluctuations in blood sugar and insulin levels.

-On the other hand, a food with a high GI quickly spikes blood sugar.
-This can often lead to a blood sugar crash, especially in people with diabetes, whose bodies have a harder time controlling these variations.
+A food with a high GI quickly spikes blood sugar.
+This may lead to a blood sugar crash in those who may have a hard time managing their blood sugar variations.

-Fortunately, despite their sweetness, dates have a low GI.
-This means that, when eaten in moderation, they’re safe for people with diabetes.
+Despite their sweetness, dates have a low GI.
+This means that, when eaten in moderation, they are a nutritious option for people living with diabetes.

-One study examined the GIs of 1.8 ounces (50 grams) of 5 common varieties of dates.
-It found that they generally have a low GI, between 44 and 53, which may differ slightly depending on the type of date (
+In one study, researchers examined the GIs of 1.8 ounces (50 grams) of 5 common varieties of dates.
+They found that dates generally have a low GI, between 44 and 53, which may differ slightly depending on the type of date (

-There was no significant difference in the dates’ GI when measured in people with and without diabetes (
+There was no significant difference in the dates’ GIs when measured in people with and without diabetes (